Craig Leipold

-Craig Leipold is the owner of the Minnesota Wild of the National Hockey League (NHL).
+Craig Leipold (born 1952) is an American businessman who owns the Minnesota Wild of the National Hockey League (NHL).
 He previously owned the Nashville Predators.

 Business career

 Leipold is the founder of Ameritel, a business-to-business telemarketing firm in Neenah, Wisconsin.
-He also was the past owner of the Rainfair Company, which made protective footwear.
+He formerly owned the Rainfair Company, which made protective footwear.
 He has also been a director of Gaylord Entertainment Company, owner of the Grand Ole Opry in Nashville, Tennessee.

-Hockey team ownership
+Sports team ownership

-Leipold first was considered a potential owner or investor in the NBA Milwaukee Bucks and Sacramento Kings teams.
-He attributed this interest to the fact that he knew the sport of basketball well.
+Leipold was first considered a potential owner or investor in the NBA's Milwaukee Bucks and Sacramento Kings.
+He attributed this interest to the fact that he knew basketball well.
 He became interested in ownership of a professional ice hockey franchise because there were more opportunities than in basketball.

 Leipold bought an expansion franchise from the NHL in 1997 for $80 million.
 He sold the Nashville Predators due to rising operating costs and low fan attendance.
-Leipold claims more than $70 million in losses during his tenure as owner of the Predators.
-Initially, Leipold had an agreement to sell the team to Jim Balsillie for $220 million, but he withdrew from the agreement after Balsillie started season ticket advertising for a move of the team to Hamilton, Ontario.
-The Predators were sold instead to an investor group that included William J. "Boots" Del Biaggio.
-The final sale price of the Predators was reported as $193 million.
-Leipold has gone on record objecting to Balsillie becoming an NHL owner, stating that he does not trust Balsillie.
+Leipold claimed more than $70 million in losses during his tenure as owner of the Predators.
+Initially, he had an agreement to sell the team to Jim Balsillie for $220 million, but he withdrew from the agreement after Balsillie started season ticket advertising for a move of the team to Hamilton, Ontario.
+The Predators were instead sold to an investor group that included William J. "Boots" Del Biaggio.
+The final sale price was reported as $193 million.
+Leipold has gone on record objecting to Balsillie becoming an NHL owner, saying he does not trust Balsillie.

 Leipold's purchase of the Minnesota Wild from founding owner Bob Naegele, Jr. was announced on January 10, 2008.
-Leipold had this to say about his newest acquisition, "It is a true privilege to become part of the organization and the hockey community in Minnesota."
-Fans of the Minnesota Wild had already begun welcoming Leipold as the new owner via the team's message board.
-Leipold's company Minnesota Sports & Entertainment also owns the Wild's AHL affiliate, the Iowa Wild (formerly the Houston Aeros).
-The company manages the Grand Casino Arena and the Saint Paul RiverCentre.
+His company Minnesota Sports & Entertainment also owns the Wild's AHL affiliate, the Iowa Wild (formerly the Houston Aeros).
+The company also manages the Grand Casino Arena and the RiverCentre in Saint Paul, Minnesota.
+In November 2025, it was announced that a women's volleyball franchise would be added to Major League Volleyball and the team would be majority owned by Minnesota Sports & Entertainment.
+The team will begin competing in 2027 as the Minnesota Frost at Grand Casino Arena.

+Real estate

+Leipold became the majority owner of the Saint Paul Hotel in May 2026 along with Ecolab and Securian Financial.